goecharger/go-eCharger-API-v2/faq-en.md

 # FAQ

-## Hoe start a Transaktion in OCPP
+## How start a Transaktion in OCPP
 To Start the Transaction the used Request is RemoteStartTransaction.req.
 This Request should Contain: